maranatha!

 Also, in the Olivet Discourse we find "but on the day when Lot went out from Sodom, fire and sulfur rained from heaven and destroyed them all".
 So, we should expect fire and sulfur associated with the eschatological wrath of God.
 When we look at Revelation 8:7 we find a very similar type of death "hail and fire mixed with blood".

 This new premillennial position interprets Revelation 6 to 8 as not being chronological.
 We know not all Scripture is chronological so there is a basis for this.
 The proposed chronological sequence is Revelation 6 (seals one to six), Revelation 8:1-5 (seventh seal, with rapture in v.
-5), Revelation 7 (with rejoicing in heaven), then the wrath of God in Revelation 8:7 (first trumpet).
+5), Revelation 7 (with rejoicing in heaven), then a wrath of God event in Revelation 8:7 (first trumpet).
 Since Revelation 7 is not identified as a seal, this interpretation is allowed.
+No one living say two thousand years ago would ever consider there to be an interim between seals on a scroll being opened.
+That is, the sixth seal must remain opened until the next seal, the seventh, is opened.
+Consider also, there must be planting and building when the rapture occurs, which are normally considered daylight events.
+The sixth seal is 24-hour darkness over a period of time, which prevents the rapture occurring then.

 2 Kings 2:11 has Elijah who was taken to heaven with "chariots of fire", which seems to be a synonym for lightning flashes.
-There is a total of three unique theophany phrases in the Bible, which are proposed as: Revelation 8:5 (elect), 11:19 (Israel), and 16:18 (sheep) seem to represent the rapture.
+There is a total of three unique theophany phrases in the Bible, which are proposed as: Revelation 8:5 (elect), 11:19 (Israel), and 16:18 (sheep) which seem to represent rapture events.
 Each theophany is at the end of each septet, i.e., seventh seal, seventh trumpet, and seventh bowl.
 Therefore, 777.
 Seven is considered to be a perfect number.

-This position's rapture in Revelation 11:19 at the end of 70th week of Daniel has similarities to the postribulation view, though the beyond prewrath has this (second) rapture mainly for Israel.
+This position's rapture in Revelation 11:19 at the end of 70th week of Daniel has similarities to the postribulation view, though beyond prewrath has this (second) rapture mainly for Israel.
+Israel must live through the entire last prophetic (70th) week of Daniel as with Daniel 9:24.

 As all premillennial views agree, harpazo is a rapture type event.
 Harpazo means to seize, catch up or snatch away.
 It occurs fourteen times in the New Testament.
-The Old Testament has two types of it in Gensis 5:24 (Enoch) and 2 Kings 2:1, 11 (Elijah).
+The Old Testament has two types in Genesis 5:24 (Enoch) and 2 Kings 2:1, 11 (Elijah).

 Powered by GoDaddy